-First up there’s choice – government, independent and religious, pre-school, primary, secondary, Tafe or tertiary, rural, urban or city locations – no compromises on curriculum or academic standard, you decide what you need.
+First up there’s choice – government and religious, pre-school, long day care, primary, secondary, Tafe or tertiary, rural, urban or city locations – no compromises on curriculum or academic standard, you decide what you need.

 Clarence schools and campuses are a proud reflection of our regional community and its values [really], they also enjoy our much celebrated environmental advantages too – bright, spacious and healthy.
 These things do make a big difference to personal growth and development of our young people.
 Plus when teachers are competing to secure positions in your schools you know that you’re onto something good.
 Opportunities to work in our schools and teach in the northern rivers are keenly contested and, as a consequence, teaching standards are high.

 More than just academic or training institutions, the schools of the Clarence are also vital and active members of the community.
 They are often the social and cultural hub of their towns and villages and they foster values, traditions and relationships that will last for a lifetime.

 Think back to a time when kids ran around the school yard, care free, safe and happy; when the school fete was the event of the year, the local hall was full to over flowing on speech night – well those days are not gone, you can find them here.